EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

     echo "Bulk load database ...."
     wbs=268435456; r=1000000000; t=1; vs=800; cs=1048576; of=500000; ./db_bench --benchmarks=fillrandom --num=$r --threads=$t --value_size=$vs --cache_size=$cs --bloom_bits=10 --open_files=$of --db=/data/mysql/leveldb/test --compression_ratio=50 --write_buffer_size=$wbs --use_existing_db=0

-# 3. Bulk Load of keys in Sequential Order
+# Test 2.
+Bulk Load of keys in Sequential Order

 Measure performance to load 1B keys into the database.
 The keys are inserted in sequential order.
 The database is empty at the beginning of this benchmark run and gradually fills up.
 No data is being read when the data load is in progress.